jeffvella/EntitasGenerics/README.md

 # Known Issues #

-* 'Indexed' Entity searches currently loops through for Equality versus the dictionary-based generated code in default Entitas.
+* 'Indexed' Entity searches currently just loop through checking for Equality versus the dictionary-based approach in the generated code of default Entitas.
 * Event 'priority' is not yet supported.
 * Entitas' inspector debugging display doesn't handle generic names at all.